A word from Leslie Quarrier, CPYB, Owner and Lead Broker:

 Boating guarantees wonderful memories.
 Boating provides 'Vacations on Demand'.

-"As a Certified Professional Yacht Broker, I am a CPYB Certification Advisory Board Member, active member of Yacht Brokers Association of America (YBAA), bonded and licensed Florida broker and Member of the Florida Yacht Brokers Association (FYBA).
+"As a Certified Professional Yacht Broker, I am a past CPYB Certification Advisory Board Member, member of YBAA, and Member of the International Yacht Brokers Association (IYBA).
 My job is to make every boat purchase, sale, or donation, smooth sailing and businesslike, in homeport, or elsewhere."

 Working with you to locate a boat